-Beneficiaries of the CHAMPVA, Spina Bifida and Children of Women Vietnam Veterans (CWVV) programs can access pharmacy benefits through a local retail pharmacy or through our Meds by Mail program.
+Beneficiaries of CHAMPVA, the Spina Bifida and the Children of Women Vietnam Veterans (CWVV) health care benefits programs are provided pharmacy benefits through a local retail pharmacy or through our Meds by Mail (MbM) program.

 IMPORTANT NOTE: Prescription medication must be approved by the U.S. Food and Drug Administration (FDA) and must not be used in conjunction with any experimental program.

-Spina Bifida and CWVV beneficiaries are able to use a local pharmacy in the OptumRx network and the Meds by Mail program to obtain their medications without a cost share/co-pay.
-Pharmacies that are a part of the OptumRx network will send the claim electronically to VHA Office of Community Care for payment.
+Spina Bifida and CWVV beneficiaries can use a local pharmacy in the OptumRx network and the Meds by Mail program to obtain their medications without a cost share/copay.
+Pharmacies that are a part of the OptumRx network will send the claim electronically to VHA Office of Integrated Veteran Care (VHA IVC) for payment.

-If a beneficiary, or authorized representative, needs assistance from OptumRx, please call this number.
-This is the number to contact to order a pharmacy card.
+If a beneficiary, or authorized representative, needs assistance from OptumRx, call this number.
+This is also the contact number to order a pharmacy card.

 Pharmacists who have questions or need assistance from OptumRx should use this number.

-Please contact the Spina Bifida Health Benefits Program directly for any questions regarding eligibility.
+Contact the Spina Bifida Health Care Benefits Program directly for any questions regarding eligibility.

 Excluded Compound Ingredients